-In our most vulnerable states, we instinctively isolate ourselves, grabbing our phones, computers, and tablets and running towards Google for answers.
-Google has become our default therapist, our magic 8 ball, and our keeper of search history secrets.
+At our most vulnerable, we instinctively isolate ourselves.
+We grab our phones, computers, and tablets, and run towards Google for answers.
+Google has become our default therapist, our Magic 8 Ball, and our keeper of search history secrets.
 We frantically type, click, type, back click, type again for answers in dark hours of need.

 And the list goes on.

-The first listings that you used to see were all labeled with the tiny blue words, “Ad.”
+The first results that we used to see were all labeled with the tiny blue words, “Ad.”
 Ah, relief!
-Finally, just what you were looking for… Or was it?
-You click on the first link, promising the best drug detox treatment for 30 days, hoping that you’ll finally get the help you need.
+Finally, just what you were looking for … Or was it?
+You click on the first link.
+It promises the best drug detox treatment for 30 days.
+You hope that you’ll finally get the help you need.
 And maybe you do, or maybe you don’t.
 The rest isn’t based on science, success rates, or best business practices.

-The reality is, those rehabs at the top of the search list weren’t the most successful, they just paid Google the most.
+The reality is, the rehabs at the top of the search results weren’t the most successful.
+They just paid Google the most.